aw-davidson/bloomberg-leetcode/bloomberg-leetocde.md

 A number is unique if the element adjacent to it is different.
 Iterate through the array checking for numbers that are unique then add the unique numbers at the trueIndex.
 The trueIndex will overwite values that are duplicates.

+## 105. Construct Binary Tree from Preorder and Inorder Traversal

+Given preorder and inorder traversal of a tree, construct the binary tree.
+**Note:**
+You may assume that duplicates do not exist in the tree.

 ```javascript
 /**